-We offer a wide range of training and workshops for jobseekers.
+We offer a wide range of training resources, both online and in the classroom, for jobseekers.
 They are open to the public at no cost to you!
-It's all free, but please make a reservation by calling Montbello (720-865-4800) or Westside (720-944-1615).
-Note that we are also now offering some sessions at Denver Human Services, 3815 Steele St. ("Eastside").
-Not sure where to start?
-Below are details about each topic.
+It's all free.
+Come in and see us at a Denver Workforce Center during regular business hours, or get more information by calling Montbello (720-930-4063) or Westside (720-930-4331).
+We are also now offering services at our Eastside location inside the Denver Human Services offices at 3815 Steele St. (720-924-8205).

 Learn how to personalize and target both your resume and cover letter.
 Get noticed and get invited to interview!